 Preheat your cast iron skillet or griddle over medium-low heat.

-In a large bowl, mix together the sourdough starter, 3 large eggs, vanilla extract, and melted butter.
+In a large bowl, mix together the sourdough starter, 3 large eggs, vanilla extract, honey, and melted butter.
 Stir in the salt and baking soda.

 It will start to foam up and get fluffy.
 The baking soda will help the batter to fluff up through chemical action.
 This is because when baking soda is mixed with an acid, such as a sourdough starter, gas is produced.